Leak Detection Specialists for Homes & Businesses

 In Charlotte and Surrounding Areas

 I Know I Have a LeakSo you have a strong suspicion that you have a leak, but you don’t know where it is coming from?
 There’s not a minute to lose.
 Your home or property is at risk to serious damage.
 Were you using a toilet, sink or shower before that leak began?
 If so, shut off the valve for that fixture and do not use it again until the source is verified and repaired.
 If water is leaking through a ceiling below from a fixture, it should slow down but will take a while to stop completely as that sheetrock took time to saturate from above and there is pooled water above still waiting to seep through.
+Do you have a wet spot on a wall where there is no plumbing?

 I’m Not Sure If I Have A LeakSometimes you just are not sure.
 Here are some ways you tell if you may actually have a leak, which will require immediate attention….